 Unless the pluses so out balanced the minues, it was better to be alone.
 Better to hear your own thoughts, dream your own deams, write your own agenda.

 She didn't have to go to yoga or meditation classes, she did that every day.
 She didn't have to worry about her blood pressure.
 Every choice she made was based on what she wanted and when she wanted it.

-She thought of her once best friend, Myra, whose husband of forty years died.
+She thought of her once best friend, Myra.
+Her husband of forty years died.
 Myra fell into a depression so deep, and Zinnie had tried so hard to pull her out.
-But she was so used to having Jerry around.
+But Myra was so used to having Jerry around.
 So used to being with him, that she couldn't survive.

-She sold the house she had worked so hard to buy, to decorate, and moved in with her son.
+She sold the house she had worked so hard to buy and moved in with her son.
 The daughter in law made her life hell, so she moved into a studio.
 Zinnie visited as often as she could, but Myra dwelled in such depression she was soon hospitalised.
 Soon died.

 Myra, dead.
 Dead because Jerry was dead.